thepanlab/GattacaNet2/README.md

   *  model_STL.py
      * Contain the code to train one the STL model.
 Require the phenotype index number as argument
   * launch_trainings_STL.sh and train_stl.sbatch
-    *  Scripts to submit 1 job per phenotype to train STl models.
+    *  Scripts to submit 1 job per phenotype to train STL models using SLURM.
   * model_pan_disease.ipynb
     * Contains the code to train the pan-disease model
    * model_pan_cancer.ipynb